 Twenty seven women organized Capital Quilters in 1981.
 You will discover that we are passionate about quilting and pride ourselves on being diverse - not only in the types of quilting (hand quilting, machine quilting, long arm quilting) we each enjoy, but also in techniques, skills and ability levels.

 We invite you to join us at our monthly meeting - the first Saturday of the month.
 Visit our Contact Us Page for details & directions.
 You will not only leave having learned new skills and techniques, but probably also with a new friend or two!

-Each meeting starts with a workshop at 9:30 am, followed by a business meeting (12:00 pm) and Show & Share, where attendees are invited to share their latest projects / accomplishments.
+Each meeting starts at 9:30 am, followed by a workshop and show & share, where attendees are invited to share their latest projects / accomplishments.

 History of Capital Quilters

 Nearly one hundred curious and enthusiastic women gathered in the banquet room of the Centurion Restaurant (now the Royal Fork Buffet) in April 1981 to hear members of the Quilters Guild of North Dakota from Fargo talk about organizing such a guild in Bismarck.
 Several meetings were held during the next five months, and in September 1981 Capital Quilters was formally organized with Bertha Myers elected as our first President.
 This was the first of the many happy gatherings we have had in the past years, and the beginning of the wonderful friendships developed among the members.